Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Discussion

-\textit{Conclusions} -- Combining experimental measurements of the heat capacity, thermal conductivity, electric resistivity, and thermoelectric transport coefficients, we have reported the emergence of glassy thermodynamic and transport properties in NCL compounds, whose crystalline nature is confirmed by means of structural characterization.
-Exploiting DFT simulations, our theoretical analysis suggests that the anomalous glassy nature of these crystalline materials is induced by low-lying optical phonons.
+Combining experimental measurements of the heat capacity, thermal conductivity, electric resistivity, and thermoelectric transport coefficients, we have reported the emergence of glassy thermodynamic and transport properties in NCL compounds, whose crystalline nature is confirmed by means of structural characterization.
+Exploiting DFT and AIMD simulations, our analysis indicates that the anomalous glassy behavior of these crystalline materials is driven by low-lying optical phonons and their avoided crossing with the acoustic mode of highest group velocity.
+This interaction strongly distorts the acoustic dispersion from its ideal linear form, further contributing to the observed excess.

 Importantly, the striking similarities with structural glasses extend beyond thermal transport and appear also in the electric and thermoelectric transport properties.
 It is interesting to notice that a linear magnetoresistance has been reported in Ru$_2$Sn$_{3}$ \cite{PhysRevB.101.205123} similarly to many strongly correlated electronic systems, such as cuprates, pnictides, and moire materials, where it is rationalized with the emergence of glassy orders \cite{doi:10.1073/pnas.2405720121}.